kubernetes-sigs/gateway-api-inference-extension/site-src/guides/getting-started-latest.md

          --namespace nginx-gateway --create-namespace \
          --set nginxGateway.gwAPIInferenceExtension.enable=true
          ```
-         This enables NGINX Gateway Fabric to recognize and manage Inference Extension resources such as InferencePool and InferenceObjective.
+         This enables NGINX Gateway Fabric to watch and manage Inference Extension resources such as InferencePool and InferenceObjective.

       4. Deploy the Gateway